Virginia Creeper – Parthenocissus Quinquefolia: Edible & Medicinal Uses of the American Ivy

 Stinging Nettle - Urtica Dioica

-In Chippewa, bepadji’ckanakiz’it ma’zana’tig, stinging nettle tends to make a bad impression on first meeting, as the name suggests.
+Stinging nettle (Urtica dioica) tends to make a bad impression on first meeting, as the name suggests.
 But there’s way more to this needled edible and medicinal plant.
-The Chippewa name given refers specifically to the slender leaf subsp.
-The sting never lasts long for me, but I’ve heard of it lasting for days …
+The sting never lasts long for me, but I’ve heard of it lasting for days for a rare unlucky few.
+It’s recommended you wear gloves to harvest …

 Read more